ibm-cloud-architecture/refarch-eda/docs/methodology/ddd.md

 * To support highly modular cloud native microservices.
 * To adopt event coupled microservices - facilitating independent modification and evolution of each microservice separately.
-* To allow applying event-driven patterns such as event sourcing, CQRS and SAGA to address some of the challenges of microservice: data eventual consitency, transaction cross domain, and complex queries between aggregates managed by different services.
+* To allow applying event-driven patterns such as event sourcing, CQRS and SAGA to address some of the challenges of microservice implementation: data consitency, transaction cross domain, and complex queries between aggregates managed by different services.

-## Starting materials generated during Event Storming and Analysis
+## Starting materials generated during the Event Storming workshop

-We make use of the following materials generated during Event Storming and analysis of the Container Shipment example problem:
+We make use of the following materials generated during Event Storming and analysis workshop:

 * Event Sequence flow.
 * Events – business description.